WTHT

 WTHT (99.9 FM; "The Wolf") is a radio station broadcasting a country music format.
-Licensed to Auburn, Maine, the station serves the Portland area.
-The station is owned by Binnie Media.
-Programming is simulcast on WBQQ (99.3 FM) in Kennebunk.
+Licensed to Auburn, Maine, the station serves Greater Portland.
+It is owned by Binnie Media, with studios on Thomas Drive in Westbrook.
+Programming was simulcast on WBQQ (99.3 FM) in Kennebunk from 2012 until 2024, when WBQQ launched a York County–oriented soft oldies format.